touchgfx/touchgfx-open-repository/widgets/AnimatedGauge/README.md

 For demonstration purposes, the AnimatedGauge contains a text displaying the current value numerically.
 Also, it supports level adjustment by clicking (top half to increase, bottom half to decrease, in user-specified increments).
 Feel free to change or remove the corresponding code as you see fit.

-Caveat: The AnimatedGauge represents my first forays into TouchGFX programming.
+Caveat: The AnimatedGauge represents my first foray into TouchGFX programming.
 As you can tell, my C++ coding skills are somewhat rusty.
 But hey, the code compiles and the widget seems to work, so I thought I might as well share it.
 Enjoy!

 #TouchGFX Version
 This widget was created and tested using TouchGFX version 4.4.1.